omarreis/vsop2013/PublishInnoSetupOnMSStore.md

 # Signing files

-Once the certificate is installed on the computer, you can sign the file with SignTool from Windows SDK.
+Once the certificate is installed on the computer, you can sign EXE files with SignTool from Windows SDK.

 Install Windows SDK if needed.
 Typical Windows SDK path is